DR. ADDISU MEKONNEN KASSIE

 University of Oslo, Oslo, Norway.

-Bachelor of Science (BSc) in Biology
+Bachelor of Science (BSc) and Master of Science (MSc) in Biology (Ecology and Zoology)

 Addis Ababa University, Addis Ababa, Ethiopia.